Cyril Smith: 2014

 In May 2014, it was alleged that Smith had molested an 11-year-old boy at the National Liberal Club in London in 1978.
 Smith allegedly insisted that the boy remove his underpants before attempting to fondle him.
 A spokesman for the Liberal Democrats said: "Cyril Smith's acts were vile and repugnant and we have nothing but sympathy for those whose lives he ruined."

 In June 2014, Detective Chief Superintendent Russ Jackson of Greater Manchester Police admitted the force's previous investigations into abuse linked to Smith at Rochdale Knowl View residential school "fell well short" of what would be expected today.
-Allegations were made that a paedophile ring had been operating for decades in the town of Rochdale and that men from as far away as Sheffield were travelling to Rochdale to have sex with Knowl View boys aged between eight and thirteen.
+Allegations were made that a paedophile ring had been operating for decades in Rochdale and that men from as far away as Sheffield were travelling to Rochdale to have sex with Knowl View boys aged between eight and thirteen.
 Greater Manchester Police said there were 21 suspects, 14 of whom it had identified, including Smith.
 In July 2014, Rochdale council's inquiry into child abuse linked to Smith at Knowl View residential school was halted at the request of police.
 Greater Manchester Police asked the authority to suspend their inquiry while detectives investigated claims of an institutional cover-up.
+The investigation found no evidence of a cover-up.

 In July 2014, it was reported that Smith had put pressure on the BBC in 1976 by asking the corporation not to investigate the "private lives of certain MPs".
 According to letters in the National Archives, Smith wrote to BBC Director-General Sir Charles Curran in September 1976 saying he was "deeply concerned about the investigative activities of the BBC", especially relating to "the private lives of certain MPs".
 Former children's minister Tim Loughton described Smith's letters as "bully-boy tactics".
 Loughton said: "It was an abuse of position that somebody as an MP was saying, 'You shouldn't look at us, we're above the law.'"

-A report released by the Crown Prosecution Service in July 2014 showed that in 1970 a police detective investigating Smith presented evidence to his superior of Smith's abuse of young boys at a care home in Rochdale, but no action was taken.
+A report released by the CPS in July 2014 showed that in 1970 a police detective investigating Smith presented evidence to his superior of Smith's abuse of young boys at a care home in Rochdale, but no action was taken.